 The amount of file data, in bytes, for non-aggregate transfers to HPSS per I/O request.
 Setting this value too low can cause performance issues due to increased protocol overhead.
-Setting this value too high can cause HPSS I/O to time out, integers greater than zero. depending on transfer rates.
-Acceptable values are e
+Setting this value too high can cause HPSS I/O to time out, depending on transfer rates.
+Acceptable values are integers greater than zero.

-Chapter 9.
-GHI configuration commands
+9. GHI configuration commands